Writing Fellow Tutoring

 Some instructors build time into their course syllabus for drafting and revising projects and require all students in their course to work with the peer writing tutors in the Writing FellowWriting Fellow program.
 Writing Fellows meet with instructors periodically throughout the quarter to best help students succeed in particular assignments and focus on specific writing goals.

 Writing Fellows serve as authentic, interested readers for writers and help writers find and engage in writing processes that allow them to produce thoughtful final drafts.
-The Writing Fellows assigned to each course are a cohort, and each cohort works closely with their course instructor to help writers with any genre of writing in any course across the University.
+The Writing Fellows assigned to each course are a cohort, and each cohort works closely with their course instructor to help writers with any genre of writing in any course across DePaul University.

 🗣️ Program Mission